jogiet/MOLOSS/README.md

    MOLOSS then output `SAT` or `UNSAT`.
    By default, MiniSat is used as an oracle.

+   MOLOSS implements some frame axioms that can be called as an option of the execautable:

+   - `-S` or `-M`: reflexiv relation
+   - `-B`: symmetric relation
+   - `-4`: transitive relation
+   - `-5`: euclidian relation
+   - `CD`: functionnal relation

    Options:

    - `--all`: all SAT oracles are used (MiniSat, Z3, mSAT)